Selling A Home: Meet Gen X and Gen Y (Your New Buyers)

 Today's mortgage rates have fallen to 2017 lows.
 This is great for home sellers because it expands the pool of buyers.
 It's also great for buyers, because they can afford more house.

 Find your best mortgage rate by comparing quotes from several lenders.
 Current mortgage rates can change often, so obtain your quotes on the same day (the same hour would be even better!).
-That's not hard to do online.Click to see today's rates (Oct 20th, 2017)
+That's not hard to do online.Verify your new rate (Dec 11th, 2017)

 The information contained on The Mortgage Reports website is for informational purposes only and is not an advertisement for products offered by Full Beaker.
 The views and opinions expressed herein are those of the author and do not reflect the policy or position of Full Beaker, its officers, parent, or affiliates.